 Kept only for as long as is necessary for the purposes for which it was obtained.

-Kept in a form that permits identification of the data subject
+Kept in a form which permits identification of the data subject.

 Processed only in a manner that ensures the appropriate security of personal data including protection against unauthorised or unlawful processing.